DoxaLogosGit/final_mod_pack/FinalModPack_readme.txt

 - Copy the entire Final Mod Pack folder to the "/mods" folder,
 - Enable the mod from the Game Options menu.

-If you have any issues, see the excellent "Let's Install Final Mod Pack Tutorial" by Ivan Dogovich at https://youtu.be/tusc0G5xxns.
+If you have any issues, see the excellent installation video tutorial by Ivan Dogovich: http://youtu.be/L1WUpX9n7gY?t=22m36s

 Also, if you want to enjoy an alternative set of custom sounds, get Daedalus' very nice High Quality Sounds mod for this pack at http://www.openxcom.com/mod/high-quality-sounds.